 In collaboration with Montalvo Arts Center (Montalvo), artist Hector Dionicio Mendoza will create Creando Espacio/Place Making: Immigration, Rituals and Transitoriness.
 This installation on the Montalvo grounds will represent a space of healing, contemplation, memory, and collaboration.
 It will highlight the loneliness and isolation often felt by immigrant communities, while seeking to open up a positive, healing dialogue that explores rituals practiced by peoples from Mexico, and Central and South America as they prepare for the long and challenging migratory journey to the United States.
-Also participating will be San Francisco-based artist Viviana Paredes, who incorporates medicinal elements within her glass pieces.
+Also participating will be San Francisco-based artist Viviana Paredes, who incorporates medicinal elements within her glass pieces, and artist-curator Amalia Mesa-Bains.

 Given that community helps to alleviate loneliness, the collaborators seek to create a sense of belonging for local immigrant communities at the installation, and will present artist talks, hands-on workshops, musical performances, and other activities at the site.